-VidaCaixa has developed management processes and procedures for the information and calculations, which ensures the compliances with all the regulatory provisions for calculating and adjusting the own funds and the solvency capital requirement for the limited availability fund and the rest of the entity's business.
+VidaCaixa has developed management processes and procedures for the information and calculations, which ensure compliance with all the regulatory provisions for calculating and adjusting the own funds and the solvency capital requirement for the limited availability fund and the rest of the Entity's business.

-5.1.I INFORMATION ON DEFERRED TAXES
+5.1.1 INFORMATION ON DEFERRED TAXES

-As at December 31, 2021, the entity has net deferred tax liabilities.
+As at December 31, 2022, the Entity has net deferred tax liabilities.
 The deferred tax assets and liabilities recorded in the Economic Balance are shown in section 4.1.a and section 4.3.b respectively.